 The only operation the library currently supports on NestedWords, besides building them, is checking whether a nested word is in an NWA's language.
-This is done by the function opennwa::query::languageContains(Nwa const &, NestedWord const &); see $\S4.3$.
+This is done by the function wali::nwa::query::languageContains(NWA const &, NestedWord const &); see §4.3.

-3 The Nwa class
+3 The NWA class